Digestion problems

 Constipation can make you feel full, and you may not want to eat.
 This can cause weight loss.

-Your doctor or nurse will give you mild laxatives to take while you have any treatments that can cause constipation.
-Tell your doctor or nurse if your constipation lasts for more than 3 days.
+Tell your healthcare team if think you are constipated.
+Your doctor or nurse can give you mild laxatives to take while you have any treatments that can cause constipation.

 Constipation is easier to sort out if your doctor treats it early.
 It may also help to drink plenty of fluids and eat as much fresh fruit and vegetables as you can.
-If you cannot manage the food, do not worry too much, but make sure you do drink.
+If you can't manage food, don't worry too much, but make sure you do drink.

 Diarrhoea

-Diarrhoea usually means having more than 3 unformed poos (stools, bowel movements) in 24 hours.
+Diarrhoea means passing frequent loose poo (stool, bowel movement).
 It is a common side effect of some cancer drugs such as:

 • chemotherapy